robertdoanesolomon/Flag_Predictor/README.md

 ### Switching Locations

-The system supports both ISIS and Godstow locks.
-Configuration is handled automatically:
+The system supports both Isis, Godstow, and and Wallingford.

 ```python
 from flag_predictor.config import get_location_config